 - Replacing white flour with whole wheat flour or other flour alternatives

 Looking for more advice on how to navigate the “three whites”?
 Talk with your doctor or dietician about ways to improve your diet so that you can reduce your risk for serious health problems.
 You can find a Providence doctor using our provider directory.
-Or, you can search for a primary care doctor in your area.
+Through Providence Express Care Virtual, you can access a full range of healthcare services.

 Subscribe to our newsletter to get more educational and inspirational stories from the expert caregivers at Providence.